tweag/guides/documentation/code.md

 - The meaning of the type
     - What do the values of the type represent in the problem domain?
     - If the type has type parameters
-        - What are they meant to be instantiated to?
+        - What are they meant to be instantiated with?
         - Do they correspond to some part of the problem domain as well?
 - Data constructors
     - How do they relate to the problem domain?